AlecsKep/odin-recipes/README.md

 # odin-recipes
 Recipes!
-The following project contain one recipe of something to drink or to eat.
+In the following project I will make a web page with Recipes!